iljapostnovs/VSCodeUI5Plugin/README.md

 ## UML Class Diagram generation
 You can generate UML Class diagram for .js file.<br/>
 You can generate UML Class diagram either for currently active document or for the whole project.<br/>
+The generated diagram should be imported to draw.io<br/>

 ----------